 Once there, you just have to find a place without too many people or jetskis.
 There are many cabañas near the parking entrance, but if you walk 200-300 m, it will be quieter.

-How to avoid people on Playa Blanca (+)
+How to avoid the crowd (+)

 The answer is simple.
 You must sleep there!